Customer service text examples: 20 templates to deliver a great customer experience

 Copy to Clipboard

-Generally speaking, customers who text expect a fast response.
-But if you support hundreds or thousands of customers or don’t provide 24/7 support, it can be impossible to address their issue immediately.
-An auto-reply allows you to confirm you received their text while setting expectations.
+Customers who communicate with you via text generally expect a fast response.
+But if you support hundreds or thousands of customers or don’t provide 24/7 support, it can be impossible to address customer issues immediately.

 Example: Hi!
 Thanks for reaching out to [company name] customer support.
 You’ve reached us outside of our normal business hours.
 We will be in touch as soon as possible between [business hours].
 To opt out of texts, respond STOP.